 How do we know?
 Because in the following verses, He clearly tells His disciples what they should do about it.
 He commands them to PRAY.
 “Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few; Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest” (Matthew 9:37-38).

-Jesus, the one who in John 10 calls Himself the good shepherd, doesn’t see Himself as the solution to the multitude’s lack of a shepherd.
+Jesus, the one who calls Himself the good shepherd in John 10, doesn’t see Himself as the solution to the multitude’s lack of a shepherd.
 Rather, He commands the disciples to pray for laborers, or shepherds, to go into his harvest.

 The need is clear.
 The multitudes need laborers.
 They need shepherds.
 They need preachers of the Word of God.
 If they are to stop fainting they need men who will go and labor among them boldly proclaiming the gospel and teaching the Word that is God’s lamp unto their feet and light unto their path.

 Friends, may this booklet guide you to “see the multitudes” in China.
 As you see them, may you, like Jesus Himself, be “moved with compassion”.
 It is our prayer that you would then heed His command and join us in praying that the Lord would send forth more laborers, more shepherds, more preachers to proclaim unto them the Word of God.

 May this booklet be used to focus the prayers of God’s people today on the great nation of China.
 May He use our prayers to raise up a great multitude of laborers to enter this great harvest field.

 We would love to send you your very own copy of Praying For China: A Guide.
 Please simply contact us to request one!

 Our Guide’s Companion Map

 We will also be releasing the Praying For China: A Guide companion map!
 This map/poster is sure to be a great way to remind you to pray for China throughout the day!